-2) Spending that cannot be covered by KAKENHI:
+B) Spending that cannot be covered by KAKENHI:

 - A.Costs associated with buildings and other facilities (excluding expenditure for installations necessary for installation of research equipment purchased by the KAKENHI direct expense). - B. Expenditures for measures to deal with accidents or disasters that occurred during the implementation of funded project - C. Personnel cost/Honoraria for the PI or Co-I(s) - D. Other expenditures that are apt to be covered by indirect expense - Indirect expense which amounts to 30% of the direct expense, is intended for use by the research institution in covering expenditures needed by the research institution for the management and other things associated with the implementation of the research project.
 Indirect expense will be placed for all the research categories of this Call for Proposals.
-Applicant does not need to state the indirect expense in his/her Research Proposal Document. - 4.
-Upon application, the applicant must select one review section of choice ("Humanities and Social Sciences," "Science and Engineering," or "Biological Sciences") which best matches his/her research proposal.
+Applicant does not need to state the indirect expense in his/her Research Proposal Document.